Addison (village), New York: Geography

 According to the United States Census Bureau, the village has a total area of 1.9 square miles (4.9 km^{2}), all land.

 Steuben County Route 119 (former New York State Route 432) and New York State Route 417, along with County Roads 1 and 5 pass through the village.
 Tuscarora Creek flows into the Canisteo River in the village.

-The village is in the Southern Tier of New York.
+Pinnacle State Park and Golf Course is east of the village, which itself is in the Southern Tier of New York.

 Addison is on the New Jersey-to-Buffalo Main Line of the Norfolk Southern Railway.
 Trains of the Canadian Pacific Railway operating under haulage arrangements also operate on this line through Addison.
 This line was opened in 1850 and known, prior to its 1999 acquisition by the Norfolk Southern, under the following names: New York & Erie Rail Road; Erie Railway; New York, Lake Erie & Western Railroad; Erie Railroad; Erie-Lackawanna Railroad; Erie Lackawanna Railroad; Erie Lackawanna Railway, and Consolidated Rail Corporation [Conrail].